-The Entity's Selection and Application of Accounting Policies (Ref: Para.11(c))
+The Entity's Selection and Application of Accounting Policies (Ref: Para.
+11(c))

-- A28.
-An understanding of the entity's selection and application of accounting policies may encompass such matters as: - The methods the entity uses to account for significant and unusual transactions. - The effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus. - Changes in the entity's accounting policies.
+- A35.
+An understanding of the entity's selection and application of accounting policies may encompass such matters as: - The methods the entity uses to account for significant and unusual transactions. - The effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus. - Changes in the entity's accounting policies. - Financial reporting standards and laws and regulations that are new to the entity and when and how the entity will adopt such requirements.